IamZubes/Python-Lab/README.md

 # Python-Lab
 hello guysss
-this is the code for python lab exam
+this is the programs for the python lab exam
+-Zubin